-35 results for tag: Spiritual Development
+36 results for tag: Spiritual Development

 Thich Nhat Hanh Passed To The Next Dimension

 There are about two handfuls of people who have shaped the course of my life beyond friends and family.
 Tich Nhat Hanh was one of them.
 We can add Martin Luther King Jr., Dalai Lama, Louise HayThomas Merton, Mevlana Julaluddin Rumi, G.I.
 Gurdjieff, John Lennon , Mikao Usui, Mahatma Gandhi, and my former Teacher and Mentor Rev Betsy Browder. to this list.
 Today he passed to the next dimension.
 He and Louise Hay are where my journey into meditation began in 1990.
 There were not many books one could find on meditation at the time.
-Peace Is Every Step by Thich Nhat Hanh and You Can Heal Your Life by Louise Hay are the two that made the most sense to me.
-I felt like they were a key to a door that I somehow knew existed without any rhyme or reason to think there was such a door.
-I do not think I am being theatrical to say they saved my life. ...
+Peace Is Every Step by Thich Nhat Hanh, and You Can Heal Your Life by Louise Hay are the two that made the most sense to me.
+I felt like they were key to a door that I somehow knew existed without any rhyme or reason to think there was such a door.
+I do not think I am being theatrical in saying that they saved my life. ...

 Is The Spiritual Movement Counter-Productive?